 Capturing your memories about Holy Cross

-Holy Cross has been part of Haslemere’s community for 100 years and has touched the lives of many local people.
+Holy Cross has been part of Haslemere’s community for over 100 years and has touched the lives of many local people.

 Please send your stories, memories and photos to email@example.com.

 Promoting independence and improving patients’ quality of life have always been important values at Holy Cross.
 Nearly 25 years since the current Hospital was built, we have adapted patients’ rooms and installed piped oxygen and suction.

 At any one time, up to half of the 40 patients at Holy Cross Hospital may need oxygen or suction or both and all may need these vital services at times during their stay.
 Piping oxygen and suction has given our patients the security of a continuous supply and made their rooms homelier, with less medical equipment on show.
 It has also freed up our nursing staff to do what they do best, which is caring for patients rather than changing heavy cylinders.

 Never Out of Breath is a complex project, and its planning and design took over two years.
 The fundraising target was £210,000 and thanks to past donations to the Hospital and the Friends and the great generosity of recent donations, we reached the target.

 A record of how we celebrated our centenary in 2017

 Our first event